omkarcloud/google-maps-scraper/README.md

 That's why we've put the ball in your court: **If, within the next 90 days, you feel that our product hasn't met your expectations, simply get a refund in 2 clicks.**

-The risk is entirely on us because we're that confident in what we've created!
+The risk is entirely on us because we're confident in what we've created!

 ### ❓ How Do I Get a Refund?